People often ask me, “How many hours does it take for retail sales training?”

 Specialty retailers concentrate most all their time on product knowledge training and that’s understandable if you look at where that attitude comes from.

 Up until ten years ago, a manufacturer would make a product, sell it to dealers with brick and mortar stores, bring in those dealers who would learn about the product, take that product knowledge back to their stores, and teach their employees about it.
-Those employees were the only ones who could explain the product features and benefits to customers.
+Those sales employees were the only ones who could explain the product features and benefits to customers.

 When customers were interested in a product, they had to go to a store to find out more.